-200,000RMB, the high ratio of energy expenditure to income, indifference attitude toward the indoor thermal environment, the large monthly energy consumption of (6000, 11,000) MJ/household and (3000, 6000) MJ/household in summer, the high SO_x and CO_2 emission amounts, the highest ratio of per capita residential expenditures to per capita annual living expenditures of urban households, the highest per capita GDP value, and the highest fuel price among the seven cities.
+- 1) For Group A, most of the families in Hong Kong have the similar features in the UREIS: being built before 1990s, the other structure types except "brick and concrete" and "reinforced concrete (RC)", the large number of building floors, other orientation except "south and north", window frame with aluminum/steel, the highest income of more than 200,000RMB, the high ratio of energy expenditure to income, indifference attitude towards the indoor thermal environment, the large monthly energy consumption of [6,000, 11,000) MJ/household and [3,000, 6,000) MJ/household in summer, the high SOx & CO2 emission amounts, the highest ratio of per capita residential expenditures to per capita annual living expenditures of urban households, the highest per capital GDP value, and the highest fuel price among the seven cities. - 2) For Group B, most of the families in Shanghai, Beijing and Changsha have the similar features in the UREIS as below: monthly energy consumption of [2,000, 3,000) MJ/household in summer, large floor area, the large number of air conditioners and fans, the long daily usage hour of air conditioners and fans, the long daily occupancy hour on weekdays and weekends, the relative high outdoor temperature compared with the other cities, gas water heaters, the combined use of gas water heaters and electricity water heaters, satisfied with thermal environment, the annual income between 40,000-200,000RMB (only for Subgroup B1 of Beijing and Shanghai), built after the year of 2000 (only for Subgroup B1 of Beijing and Shanghai), RC structure (only for Subgroup B1 of Beijing and Shanghai), pipeline gas (only for Subgroup B1 of Beijing and Shanghai), south and north orientation (only for Subgroup B2 of Shanghai and Changsha).

-- 2. For Group B, most of the families in Shanghai, Beijing, and Changsha have similar features in the UREIS as below: monthly energy consumption of (2000, 3000) MJ/household in summer, large floor area, the large number of air conditioners and fans, the long daily usage hour of air conditioners and fans, the long daily occupancy hour on weekdays and weekends, the relative high outdoor temperature compared with the other cities, gas water heaters, the combined use of gas water heaters and electricity water heaters, satisfied with thermal environment, the annual income between 40,000 and 200,000 RMB (only for Subgroup B1 of Beijing and Shanghai), built after the year 2000 (only for Subgroup B1 of Beijing and Shanghai), RC structure (only for Subgroup B1 of Beijing and Shanghai), pipeline gas (only for Subgroup B1 of Beijing and Shanghai), and south and north orientation (only for Subgroup B2 of Shanghai and Changsha). - For Group C, most of the families in Urumqi, Harbin, and Kunming have the similar features in the UREIS as below: built in the 1990s, annual income below 40,000 RMB, monthly energy consumption below 2000 MJ/household in summer, brick and concrete structure (only for Subgroup C1 of Urumqi and Harbin), window frame with wood/plastic steel (only for Subgroup C1 of Urumqi and Harbin), electric water heaters (only for Subgroup C1 of Urumqi and Harbin), other types of water heaters (only for Subgroup C1 of Urumqi and Harbin), dissatisfied with thermal environment (only for Subgroup C1 of Urumqi and Harbin), and the solar water heater (only for Subgroup C2 of Kunming).
+3) For Group C, most of the families in Urumqi, Harbin and Kunming have the similar features in the UREIS as below: built in 1990s, annual income below 40,000RMB, monthly energy consumption below 2,000 MJ/household in summer, brick and concrete structure(only for Subgroup C1 of Urumqi and Harbin), window frame with wood/plastic steel (only for Subgroup C1 of Urumqi and Harbin), electric water heaters(only for Subgroup C1 of Urumqi and Harbin), other types of water heaters (only for Subgroup C1 of Urumqi and Harbin), dissatisfied with thermal environment (only for Subgroup C1 of Urumqi and Harbin), the solar water heater (only for Subgroup C2 of Kunming).

-Discussions about the residential energy efficiency management in the seven cities
+5. Discussions about the residential energy efficiency management in the seven cities

-In this study, the sample classification in seven cities was conducted, and the corresponding characteristics of each classified sample group were identified from the aspects of building characteristics, household characteristics, possession and operation of domestic energyconsuming appliances, indoor thermal environment, climate, energy market, municipal infrastructure, regional economic level, and environmental benefits.
-In order to provide the reference to guide the energy planning of urban residential buildings and form a more energyefficient roadmap, based on the current energy efficiency situation in the seven cities, the following conclusions and suggestions could be drawn:
+In this study, the sample classification in seven cities was conducted, and the corresponding characteristics of each classified sample group were identified from the aspects of building characteristics, household characteristics, possession and operation of domestic energy consuming appliances, indoor thermal environment, climate, energy market, municipal infrastructure, regional economic level and environmental benefits.
+In order to provide the reference to guide the energy planning of urban residential buildings and form a more energy efficient roadmap, based on the current energy efficiency situation in the seven cities, the following conclusions and suggestions could be drawn: